Academic Information

 Registration for teaching assistantships, research assistantships, field studies, readings, independent studies and internships are processed in the registrar’s office.
 Continuing studies students and graduate students should check with their programs for registration dates.
 Registration for study abroad is coordinated by the Whitworth Office of International Education.

 Deadlines for adding or withdrawing from classes are published in the academic calendar each semester.
-It is the student's responsibility to check his or her registration information and to discuss any needed corrections with the registrar’s office.
+It is the student's responsibility to check their registration information and to discuss any needed corrections with the registrar’s office.

 No person, other than a faculty member conducting a formal peer teaching evaluation, may attend a Whitworth class for which that person has not been officially registered.
-A professor may allow students to attend his or her class only if the students' names appear on the official and current class roster.
+A professor may allow students to attend their class only if the students' names appear on the official and current class roster.

 In order for the university to provide the best classroom learning environment for all students, children may not attend any Whitworth class.
 No child may, under any circumstances, be left unattended in a university building while a parent is attending class.
 Safety is our main concern; we cannot ensure children's safety when they are left unattended.